My consulting room is at the Albyn Hosital (visit our location page)

 Some of our time is spent in the out-patient clinic; the rest performing surgery in the operating theatre, the commonest of which is cataract surgery, a delicate microsurgical procedure.
 We also know about the detailed optics of the eye, and are trained to test eyes for glasses especially in Children – but for detailed glasses testing, and dispensing spectacles, Opticians have expertise.

 I am delighted to see both self-funding and insured patients.
 I am recognised by major medical insurance companies (AXA-PPP, Aviva, PruHealth, WPA, CIGNA, Bupa and more) and fee-invoicing is usually done directly with the insurer, but only if you have pre-authorized the appointment and bring your insurance number and pre-authorisation code.
 If not, you will be invoiced as a self-paying patient, and you may claim back from your insurer yourself, in your own time.
 It is usual to have an excess to pay yourself: please let us know if this is the case.
-Regrettably Insurance companies lower their surgeon and procedure reimbursements year by year, and consequently, increasingly, your insurance may not cover my standard consultation or procedure fee and you may be liable for a co-payment – I will advise if this is the case.
+Insurance companies lower their reimbursements year by year, and consequently, increasingly, your insurance may not cover my standard fee and you may be liable for a co-payment – I will advise if this is the case.

 You must keep your insurer informed of your referral, so the consultation and any subsequent treatment can be authorised.
 Please bring your insurance details and authorisation with you to your first consultation.
 I will discuss the fee of any procedure you may require, if I feel that your insurance will not adequately cover this (although most Insurers do).
-Insurance Companies must always be informed by you, if you are proceeding with any surgical intervention or procedure, so as to pre-authorise the surgery (this “guarantees” to you that you will be adequately covered).
+Insurance Companies must always be informed by you, if you are proceeding with any surgical intervention or procedure, so as to pre-authorize the surgery (this “guarantees” to you that you will be adequately covered).
 The insurer usually requires the OPCS code, and the intended date of the procedure, both of which I will provide to you.
 If you have not contacted the insurer, but regardless proceed with a consultation or procedure, you will be liable for payment.
 If in doubt, the Pre-Authorisation Office at the Albyn can help you too.